 Moreover, your website should be in Chinese of course, but in simplified Chinese, as it is the one people use in China mainland.
 Besides, your website has to be hosted in China or nearby so the content will be loaded quickly for a better user experience.

-SEO & SEM are powerful for your brand awareness and the brand recognition is essential for your entry in the Chinese market because Chinese consumer is very suspicious about unknown brands.
+SEO & SEM are powerful for your brand awareness and brand recognition is essential for your entry into the Chinese market because Chinese consumer is very suspicious of unknown brands.
 Baidu is the most used search engine in China because Google is blocked by the Chinese Great Firewall.
-This is why it is important to put backlinks and maybe some money for advertisements.
+This is why it is important to put backlinks and maybe some money into advertisements.

 Baidu occupies around 70% of the total market share, so if you want to do SEO & SEM in China, it is your first choice.
 But there are still other search engines that you can use, such as Sogou, 360, etc.

-Chinese Social Networks and KOLs: key to your perfume branding
+Chinese social networks and KOLs: the key to your perfume branding

-Weibo and WeChat are cornerstones in your digital strategy.
+WeChat, Weibo and especially Xiaohongshu are cornerstones in your digital strategy.
 They are the tools you have to use to build your e-reputation because they offer you the possibility to exchange with consumers and to know what people think about you.

-Therefore, you can use KOLs to promote your brand.
+You can also collaborate with KOLs to promote your brand.
 They represent a good way to attract lead generation thanks to their followers.
-However, it is necessary to choose them well because they must fit with your brand image and pay attention to the data they announced because the data can be fake.
+However, it is necessary to choose them well because they must fit with your brand image, and pay attention to the data they announced because the data can be fake.

 GMA, with its expertise, can help you to realize your project in China.
 If you want to utilize Chinese digital channels to work on your brand awareness and brand credibility, as an expert in Chinese digital marketing, we are at your service.

-Feel free to contact us for 30 minutes of free consulting service.
+Feel free to leave us a comment or contact us for 30 minutes of free consulting service.